SimonOuellette35/Microstructure/README.md

 * 'base_price': the starting price level for this asset.
 * 'mean_bid_ask': the average bid-ask spread of the asset.
 * 'stdev_bid_ask': the standard deviation of the changes in the bid-ask spread.
-* 'trade_freq': the frequency at which it trades, between 0 and 1.
-If 0, it never trades.
-If 1, it trades at every single timestep.
+* 'trade_freq': the trade frequency stochastic process, an object instance from the library [stochastic](https://github.com/crflynn/stochastic).
+See RVtrading.py for an example.
-* 'trade_skew': the ratio of buy trades vs sell trades.
+* 'trade_skew': a stochastic process, as in trade_freq, that represents the ratio of buy trades vs sell trades.
 At 0.5, there is an equal distribution of buys and sells on the asset.
 At 1, trades only occur on the ask side (active buys).
 At 0, trades only occur on the bid side (active sells).

 **DataGeneration.Cointegration** is used to build relationships between assets of the provided list.
 In particular, this relationship is one of cointegration (not correlation).
 This means that the price levels of these assets will tend to revert to a fixed mean distance between each other.
 This is currently modelled as an Ornstein-Uhlenbeck process.